YueLiPicasso/OCanrenTutorial/Main/weekdays/README.md

 ```ocaml
 val show_weekdays : weekdays -> string
 ```
-which converts any value of the type _weekdays_ to a character string that facilitates display of the value.
-This `@type` syntax is provided by the GT package.

 **Note**: We may observe the exact effect of using `@type`
 by:
 1) marking as comment all lines below the `@type` line in the source file and save;